JaredHGray/HardeningGuide/FTP/FTP.md

 Make sure you back this file up to a safe location BEFORE modifying it and after getting it working.

 ### Directory Permissions
-certain directories will contain the files that need to be accessed via FTP, in orde rto do so, they must have the correct permission
+certain directories will contain the files that need to be accessed via FTP, in order to do so, they must have the correct permission

 ```
 sudo chown -R ftpuser:ftpuser /path/to/ftp/directory
-sudo chmod -R 755 /path/to/ftp/directory
+sudo chmod -R 760 /path/to/ftp/directory
 ```

 Replace ftpuser with the actual username and /path/to/ftp/directory with the path to the directory you want to share.